jamesrwhite/minicron/README.md

 To be able to perform CRUD operations on the crontab minicron needs to connect via SSH to the host.
 When you set up a host minicron automatically creates a public/private key pair for you and stores it in ````~/.ssh```` on the host the minicron server is being run on using the naming schema ````minicron_host_*HOST_ID*_rsa(.pub)````.
+To be able edit the crontab on a host minicron needs to have permission to edit ````/etc/crontab```` and write and execute permissions on the ````/etc```` directory so it can move files there (the crontab).
+This will most likely mean allowing minicron to connect to the host as the root user although you could alter your permissions to allow for this not to be the case.

-To be able edit the crontab on a host minicron *needs* to connect to the host as the root user so you will need to to copy the public key to the hosts authorized_keys file e.g ````/root/.ssh/authorized_keys```` on most linux distributions or ````/var/root/.ssh/authorized_keys```` on OSX.
+As an example, to setup minicron SSH for the root user on a host copy the public key to the hosts authorized_keys file e.g ````/root/.ssh/authorized_keys```` on most linux distributions or ````/var/root/.ssh/authorized_keys```` on OSX.

 #### Version